Bovey Castle: Expansion and name change

 Entrepreneur Peter de Savary, also then the owner of Skibo Castle, purchased the Manor House Hotel in 2003 for £7.5 million.
-The hotel continued to trade during 2003, and was closed in early 2004 for a full refubishment.
+The hotel continued to trade during 2003, and was closed in early 2004 for a full refurbishment.

 de Savary undertook extensive renovation and extension of the property, rebranding the hotel as Bovey Castle.
 The expansion included the building of a new wing on the main building, containing a swimming pool and new brasserie restaurant, as well as the building of 22 lodges in the grounds.

 In 2006 de Savary sold Bovey Castle to Hilwood Resorts for over £26m.
 Hilwood put the hotel up for sale for £17.5m in 2012, and was eventually sold in 2015 to the Rigby Group, forming part of their Eden Hotel Collection.

 The castle was used as the venue for the wedding of diver Tom Daley to film director Dustin Lance Black, in May 2017.